swimos/swim/swim-system-js/swim-core-js/@swim/core/README.md

 ### Browser

-Browser applications can load `swim-core.js` directly from the swimOS CDN.
+Browser applications can load `swim-core.js` directly from the SwimOS CDN.

 ```html
 <!-- Development -->